nicolasvergoz/Promotable-iOS-SDK/plan.md

 - [x] Determine the most suitable text color based on the previously determined accent color in DefaultPromotionView

 ## Prepare for public github repository
+I will publish my module on MPL License (Mozilla)
+- [x] Add a LICENSE file
-- [ ] Version the module 0.1.0
+- [x] Version the module 0.1.0
-- [ ] Add a README file to explain the code
+- [x] Add a README file to explain the module
-- [ ] Explain that json schema will be move to a separated repository
+- [x] Explain that json schema will be move to a separated repository in the future